 The writers behind this newsletter.

 Storyteller, writer, researcher, lover of folk and fairytales written up until 1750.
-The author of Yexian: The Chinese Cinderella, which is the first in a series of lesser-known fairy tales.
+The author of Yexian: The Chinese Cinderella.
+Alyssa is the current President of the Australian Fairy Tale Society.

 You can find recent issues that have been published by Lost and Forgotten Fairy Tales on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.